rayhanul/Fuzzing_afl/readme.md

 -fsanitize is used to enable various sanitizers, here I used address and undefined that explicitly tells to detect buffer overflow, use after free and undefined behavior respectively.
 Some other options for -fsanitizer are thread, memory, leak.  -->

-- Run command using format: `afl-fuzz -i input_directory -o output_directory -- object_name @@`.
-For example: `afl-fuzz -i ../example/input_example -o output -- ./dvcp @@` for fuzzing your program, where
+- Run command using format: `./afl-fuzz -i input_directory -o output_directory -- object_name @@`.
+For example: `./afl-fuzz -i ../example/input_example -o output -- ./dvcp @@` for fuzzing your program, where
     - i specifices input directory for initial test case.
     - o means output directory where AFL stores crashes, testcases and other results of the fuzzing.
     - @@ refers program takes input from a file.